Transfer Admissions and Aid

 Communications/sports journalism major Ben Diamond shares what his experience was like when he transferred to Springfield College, including what propelled him to serve as a leader to help other students who are transferring.

-We're excited to share that we've been named to the Phi Theta Kappa 2020 Transfer Honor Roll.
+We're excited to share that we've been named to the Phi Theta Kappa 2022 Transfer Honor Roll for the seventh consecutive year.
 This designation recognizes excellence in community college transfer pathways based on engagement, collaboration, impact, and achievement.

 Springfield College does not discriminate against any person on the basis of race, color, religion, national or ethnic origin, age, sex, sexual orientation, gender identity or expression, disability, veteran status, or any other legally protected basis in admission and access to, and employment and treatment in, its programs and activities.
 Read the full notice.